Back to Blog

 2. The chemical stays under the immediate control of that employee for the entire work shift

-3. The container is emptied at the end of the shift
+3. The container is emptied at the end of the shift (some OSHA interpretations also require the worker remains in the area)

 The classic example: a chemist pours a small amount of solvent from a labeled bottle into a beaker, uses it for a single test, rinses the beaker out at the end of the experiment, and walks away with no chemical left in it.
 That beaker doesn't need a label.